SAP/odata-vocabularies/vocabularies/DirectEdit.md

   - `Qualifier` of type [`Core.SimpleIdentifier`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#SimpleIdentifier)
     or cast-compatible: the qualifier of the `Sideeffects` annotation
   - `Trigger` of type `Edm.String`: the trigger of side-effects determination, see `Triggers` property
-  - `Data` of either the entity type of the annotated entity set or a complex type that is structure-compatible with it, i.e.
+  - `Data` of a complex type that is structure-compatible with the entity type of the annotated entity set, i.e.
     - all primitive properties are cast-compatible with corresponding properties of the entity type and are nullable,
     - all complex properties are structure-compatible with corresponding complex or navigation properties (for related entities necessary for side-effect determination)
-    - it may contain properties without a corresponding property in the entity type
+    - it may contain properties without a corresponding property in the entity type, e.g. for end-user messages
-        - it may omit properties of the entity type

-    The return type of the action also needs to be either the entity type of the annotated entity set or structure-compatible with it, it can be the same type as for `Data`.
+    The return type of the action also needs to be structure-compatible with the entity type of the annotated entity set, it can be the same type as for `Data`.

 Property|Type|Description